brucechanglongxu/advancedalgorithms/numerics/quantization.md

 https://developer.nvidia.com/blog/achieving-fp32-accuracy-for-int8-inference-using-quantization-aware-training-with-tensorrt/

+## QLoRA

+Introduced by Dettmers et al. in 2023, QLoRA enables efficient fine-tuning of large language models using 4-bit quantization, low rank adapters and double quantization.
+It makes it possible to fine-tune a 65B model on a single 48GB A100 GPU, without losing performance compared to full-precision tuning.

 [^1]: Recall that [arithmetic intensity](https://github.com/brucechanglongxu/advancedalgorithms/blob/main/numerics/arithmeticintensity.md) is defined as FLOPs/bytes.
 Intuitively, it answers the question _for every byte that is loaded from memory, how much math is done before I need another one?_.
 It is a property at the algorithm/kernel level and not a function of the hardware (e.g. a single SM block).
 It doesn't matter how many SMs are used during the computation, the ratio is computed globally for the entire kernel launch.
 [^2]: ReLU is traditionally a memory bound operation in FP16, but it could become _less so_ in INT8 not because it does more math, but because it is moving fewer bytes.